traulab/BeadsOnASpring/Nucleosome-Protection-Scorer/README.md

 ---

-## NWPS: Nucleosome Weighted Protection Score
+## NPS: Nucleosome Probability Score

-The Nucleosome Weighted Protection Score (NWPS) measures the degree of confidence in nucleosome positioning based on the length and distribution of paired-end DNA fragments.
+The Nucleosome Probability Score (NPS) measures the degree of confidence in nucleosome positioning based on the length and distribution of paired-end DNA fragments.
 Each fragment is assigned a probability distribution based on the mode fragment length of the sample.

 ### Key Concepts: